rgblink(1) — Game Boy linker

 but also prohibits the use of banked VRAM.

-The input asmfile can be a path to a file,
+The input file can be a path to a file, or

 to read from standard input.